 - Architect Russell John Pope designed the memorial inspired by the ideas and works of Thomas Jefferson.
 Sculptor Rudolph Evans sculpted the bronze statue which stands in the center of The Memorial.
 The statue weighs five tons and is 19 feet tall.
 The statue was added to The Memorial four years it was built.

-- The Memorial was dedicated in 1943 to celebrate the 200th birthday of Thomas Jefferson.
+- It was dedicated in 1943 to celebrate the 200th birthday of Thomas Jefferson.
 The most beautiful cherry blossoms frame the grand memorial place.
 These cherry trees were gift from the Japanese people to Washington, DC.
 A lot of people visit when the trees blossom close to January to get great photos.

 - From the time The Memorial was dedicated, very few changes have been made.
 Builders added the bronze statue of Thomas Jefferson back after World War II.